 1971: The final night of the 1970-71 season is a memorable one for two NHL legends.

 Jean Beliveau plays the 1,125th and final regular-season game of his career, all with Montreal, in a 7-2 road loss to the Boston Bruins.
-Beliveau retires after helping the Canadiens win the Stanley Cup.
+Beliveau retires a few weeks later after helping the Canadiens win the Stanley Cup.

-Gordie Howe appears in his 1,687th regular-season game, all with the Detroit Red Wings, in the New York Rangers' 6-0 victory at Madison Square Garden.
-Howe also retires and is elected to the Hockey Hall of Fame in 1972.
+Gordie Howe appears in his 1,687th regular-season game, all with the Red Wings, in the New York Rangers' 6-0 victory at Madison Square Garden.
+Howe also announces his retirement and is elected to the Hockey Hall of Fame in 1972.
 However, he comes back to play six seasons in the World Hockey Association before returning to the NHL in 1979-80, when he plays 80 regular-season and three playoff games for the Hartford Whalers, then retires for good.

 1973: The Blackhawks become the first team in NHL history to have two players score three goals in the same playoff game.
 Pit Martin and Dick Redmond each get hat tricks in a 7-1 win against the St. Louis Blues at Chicago Stadium.
 Stan Mikita has five assists.

 1976: The California Seals defeat the Los Angeles Kings 5-2 at the Oakland Coliseum in the final NHL game played in the San Francisco Bay Area until the San Jose Sharks join the League in 1991.
-Jim Moxey's goal at 19:58 of the third period is the final goal in team history.
-The Seals move to Cleveland for the 1976-77 season.
+Jim Moxey scores into an empty net at 19:58 of the third period for the final goal in Seals history.
+They move to Cleveland for the 1976-77 season.

-1979: Montreal's Ken Dryden becomes the first goaltender to win 30 or more games in each of his first seven NHL seasons.
+1979: Montreal's Ken Dryden becomes the first goaltender to win at least 30 games in each of his first seven NHL seasons.
 Dryden gets his 30th and final win of the 1978-79 season in the Canadiens' 4-1 victory against the Red Wings at the Forum.
 He retires a few weeks later after helping the Canadiens win the Stanley Cup for the fourth consecutive year.

 1990: Los Angeles Kings defenseman Larry Robinson takes the ice in the Stanley Cup Playoffs for an 18th consecutive season, an NHL record.
 The visiting Kings defeat the Calgary Flames 5-3 in the opener of their Smythe Division Semifinal series.
 Robinson, a member of six Stanley Cup-winning teams during his 17 seasons with the Montreal Canadiens, adds two more years to his streak.
 He finishes his career in 1992 having never missed the playoffs during his 20 seasons in the NHL.
 Red Wings defenseman Nicklas Lidstrom equals Robinson's record run in 2012, his final NHL season.

 2001: Two future Hockey Hall of Famers each reach the 50-goal mark for the second time in their careers.
-Joe Sakic gets No. 50 when he scores the only goal for the Colorado Avalanche in a 1-1 tie against the visiting Mighty Ducks of Anaheim.
+Joe Sakic gets No. 50 when he scores the only goal for the Colorado Avalanche in a 1-1 tie against the Mighty Ducks of Anaheim at Pepsi Center.
 Jaromir Jagr scores Nos.
-49 and 50 for the Pittsburgh Penguins in a 4-2 home win against the Tampa Bay Lightning.
+50 and 51 for the Pittsburgh Penguins in a 4-2 home win against the Tampa Bay Lightning.

-2003: Columbus Blue Jackets goaltender Marc Denis sets a single-season record for minutes played in a 5-5 tie against the visiting Red Wings.
+2003: Columbus Blue Jackets goalie Marc Denis sets an NHL single-season record for minutes played in a 5-5 tie against the Red Wings at Nationwide Arena.
 Denis finishes the game with 4,451 minutes, surpassing the mark of 4,443 set by Martin Brodeur of the New Jersey Devils in 1995-96.
-He finishes the season having played 4,510:55 but Brodeur regains the record in 2003-04 and establishes the current record of 4,696:33 in 2006-07.
+He finishes the season having played 4,510:55 -- but Brodeur regains the record in 2003-04 and establishes the current record of 4,696:33 in 2006-07.